What is Customer Lifetime Value?

 You can use CLV to measure sales, marketing, CX efforts, and new technologies focused on elevating the customer experience.

-This article describes three ways to improve CLV.
+This article describes three ways to improve Customer Lifetime Value.

-Using data to create a holistic view of your customer base is the first step to creating an effective strategy to retain them.
-By accurately capturing information around one-time vs. repeat buyers, channel usage, and cross-selling propensity, your customer base can be segmented to discover the most valuable ones.
+Using data, such as customer experience analytics, to create a holistic view of your customer base is the first step to creating an effective retention strategy and increase customer value.
+By accurately capturing information around one-time vs. repeat buyers, channel usage, and cross-selling propensity, your customer base can be segmented to discover the most high value customers.

 A study by Consumer Intelligence Research Partners found that the average annual spend of Amazon Prime subscribers was 2x higher than non-Prime shoppers.
 Amazon prioritizes this segment with new benefits like video services and Whole Foods discounts, all while increasing the membership price without losing these valuable customers.
 In addition to aiding retention, segmentation enables businesses to target the customers with the highest likelihood to buy, thus lowering the average acquisition cost and potentially increasing average purchase value.

-Takeaway: Data is the first step in devising strategies to meet the needs of your customer segments.
+Takeaway: Data is the first step in devising methods to meet the needs of your customer segments and developing customer lifetime value strategies.

-The second way to drive CLV is by focusing on the customer engagement.
+The second way to drive CLV is by focusing on customer engagement strategies.
 With customers able to research and select alternate options with a few clicks of a mouse, the onus is on an organization to design positive experiences from the marketing campaign all the way through using the product or service.
-Building on the foundation of using data to segment the customer pool, you can apply the following techniques to increase retention rate and annual purchases:
+Building on the foundation of using data to segment the customer pool, you can apply the following techniques to increase retention rate and annual purchases, thereby improving their customer lifetime value:

 Takeaway: Enhance the customer desire to interact with your brand.

-A third method to drive retention is to continuously monitor the points where your customers disengage.
+A third method to drive retention is to continuously monitor the points where your customers disengage through customer journey mapping.
 Losing clients directly impacts profit margin through renewed acquisition efforts and increased costs.
 Furthermore, brand loyalists require less spend to remain engaged.

 Evaluating the customer journey includes collecting and documenting any complaints at each point of interaction.
 For example, a critical interaction point is when your customers seek to pay for goods or services.
 If they find this activity to be difficult or abrasive, they may abandon their cart and stop the purchase.
 Instead, you want to ensure this step in the journey is easy and the customer leaves feeling satisfied and with growing anticipation to consume your goods or services.